csc-training/Kielipankki/tutorials/fetch_data_into_puhti.md

 ## Download a `.zip` file

 We are going to use a program called `wget` to download our file.
 It's very simple: we simply need to type `wget`, a space character, and then the URL for our file.
-For this, navigate Kielipankki's corpus selection, settle on a dataset, find its location in the download service, and instead of downloading the file onto your own computer, right-click on the file name and choose "Copy link".
-Unfortunately, this only works with data that has a "PUB" license.

 If you don't want to bother with these steps, you can use the URL `https://korp.csc.fi/download/eduskunta/v1.5/eduskunta-v1.5-vrt.zip`.
 Paste that after `wget` in the terminal, and you should get a result like this: